-- Pupils should only be removed from lessons when the 'C1 C2 C3' process has been followed, as a minimum.
-Staff should use their discretion in this regard to facilitate students remaining in lessons wherever possible. - In some cases, the teacher may see fit to ask a given pupil to leave the lesson so that they can speak to the pupil about behaviour and their expectations.
-In these cases, the pupil should be spoken to and then reintegrated to the lesson, usually within 5 minutes or as soon as possible. - In situations involving the removal of a student for the remainder of the lesson, the on-call system and bolthole system should be administered.
+- Pupils should only be removed from lessons when the '3 strikes and you're out' process has been followed, as a minimum.
+Where teachers see fit, this can be extended to '5 strikes and you're out', and staff should use their discretion in this regard to facilitate students remaining in lessons wherever possible. - In some cases, the teacher may see fit to ask a given pupil to leave the lesson so that they can speak to the pupil about behaviour and their expectations.
+In these cases, the pupil should be spoken to and then reintegrated to the lesson within 5 minutes. - In situations involving the removal of a student for the remainder of the lesson, the on-call system and bolthole system should be administered.